andrew/ultimate-awesome/README.md

 - [awesome-point-cloud-analysis](https://github.com/Yochengliu/awesome-point-cloud-analysis) - A list of papers and datasets about point cloud analysis (processing).
 - [awesome-sec-talks](https://github.com/PaulSec/awesome-sec-talks) - A collected list of awesome security talks.
 - [awesome-automl-papers](https://github.com/hibayesian/awesome-automl-papers) - A curated list of automated machine learning papers, articles, tutorials, slides and projects.
-- [awesome-ebpf](https://github.com/zoidbergwill/awesome-ebpf) - A curated list of awesome projects related to eBPF.
 - [awesome-ebpf](https://github.com/zoidyzoidzoid/awesome-ebpf) - A curated list of awesome projects related to eBPF.
 - [awesome-gbdev](https://github.com/gbdev/awesome-gbdev) - A curated list of Game Boy development resources such as tools, docs, emulators, related projects and open-source ROMs.
 - [awesome-typescript](https://github.com/semlinker/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.